 When it comes to winter and snow, weather folklore abounds!
 Look to nature for signs of a cold winter or possibly a very snowy Christmas!
 Here are some age-old proverbs and adages.
 Do any of these proverbs ring true to you?
 Please share observations or questions in the comments below.

-We’ve often heard weather lore that suggests the weather at Christmastime affects the weather at Easter (spring):
+We’ve often heard weather lore that suggests the weather at Christmastime (winter) affects the weather at Easter (spring):

 Christmas in snow, Easter in mud!